 - 4.1 Procurement exercises carried out on behalf of the Authority may only be undertaken by officers with the appropriate delegated authority to carry out such tasks as set out in the Authority's scheme of delegation.
-Officers with delegated authority may only delegate to other officers who have the appropriate skills and knowledge appropriate to the task. - 4.2 Within approved budgets and in accordance with the Annual Procurement Plan where applicable, Authorised Officers may enable members of their staff to place orders against Framework Agreements. - 4.3 The decision to award any contract which falls above the Public Contracts Regulations 2015 Threshold or the Concession Contracts Regulations 2016 Threshold (as applicable) or which involves any potential TUPE transfer of the Authority's employees to a Supplier shall be made by the Authority. - 4.4 The Director, the Assistant Director Resources, the Assistant Director- Investment Strategy, the Assistant Director Pensions, Head of Finance, Head of Governance and Head of ICT are empowered to seek offers for and award contracts for works, supplies, services or concessions on behalf of the Authority in accordance with these Standing Orders.
+Officers with delegated authority may only delegate to other officers who have the appropriate skills and knowledge appropriate to the task. - 4.2 Within approved budgets and in accordance with the Annual Procurement Plan where applicable, Authorised Officers may enable members of their staff to place orders against Framework Agreements. - 4.3 The decision to award any contract which falls above the Procurement Act 2023 Threshold, or which involves any potential TUPE transfer of the Authority's employees to a Supplier shall be made by the Authority. - 4.4 The Director, the Assistant Director Resources, the Assistant Director Investment Strategy, the Assistant Director Pensions, Head of Finance and Performance, Head of Governance and Corporate Services and Head of ICT are empowered to seek offers for and award contracts for works, supplies, services or concessions on behalf of the Authority in accordance with these Standing Orders.
 These officers are empowered to authorise any other suitable officer to lead a procurement process on their behalf, such must be in writing and refer to one or more specific procurement process(es). - 4.5 Whenever one of the offices specified above is vacant, or he/she is for any reason unable to act, the person(s) specified below shall be authorised to act on his/her behalf for the purposes of these Standing Orders.

-Office Alternate Authority During Vacancy or Inability to Act Director Any Assistant Director Assistant Director - Resources Director or Any Assistant Director or Head of Finance Assistant Director - Investment Strategy Director or Any Assistant Director or Head of Finance Assistant Director - Pensions Director or Any Assistant Director or Head of Finance Head of Finance Director or Assistant Director - Resources Head of Governance Director or Assistant Director - Resources or Head of Finance Head of ICT Director or Assistant Director - Resources of Head of Finance
+Office Alternate Authority During Vacancy or Inability to Act Director Any Assistant Director Assistant Director - Resources Director or Any Assistant Director or Head of Finance and Performance Assistant Director - Investment Strategy Director or Any Assistant Director or Head of Finance and Performance Assistant Director - Pensions Director or Any Assistant Director or Head of Finance and Performance

+Head of Finance and Performance Director or Assistant Director - Resources Head of Governance and Corporate Services Director or Assistant Director - Resources or Head of Finance and Performance Head of ICT Director or Assistant Director - Resources of Head of Finance and Performance